๐ŸŒGlobal Studies

 Why This Matters

-International treaties are the backbone of the global order you'll be tested on throughout your Global Studies course.
-These agreements reveal how nations attempt to solve collective problems—from preventing war to protecting human rights to addressing climate change.
+International treaties are the backbone of the global order you'll encounter throughout your Global Studies course.
+These agreements reveal how nations attempt to solve collective problems, from preventing war to protecting human rights to addressing climate change.
 Understanding treaties means understanding sovereignty, international law, multilateralism, and the tension between national interests and global cooperation.
 You're not just learning about documents; you're learning about power, legitimacy, enforcement, and the limits of international governance.

-When you encounter these treaties on exams, you're being tested on bigger questions: How do nations balance sovereignty with collective action?
-What makes international agreements effective—or toothless?
+When you see these treaties on exams, you're being tested on bigger questions: How do nations balance sovereignty with collective action?
+What makes international agreements effective or toothless?
 Why do some treaties have enforcement mechanisms while others rely on moral authority?
-Don't just memorize dates and signatories—know what principle of international relations each treaty illustrates and be ready to compare how different treaties approach similar challenges.
+Don't just memorize dates and signatories.
+Know what principle of international relations each treaty illustrates, and be ready to compare how different treaties approach similar challenges.

 Human Rights and Individual Protections